mgalligan25/DS_GA_Final_Project/README.md

 Only 3% of foreign ORCID scientists in this dataset are US Migrants so I used the SMOTE algorithm through imblearn to upsample US Migrants for training.

 Using this synthetically upsampled training data, I tuned 3 classifiers with various strengths and weaknesses.
-Then I used a soft voting classifier (weighted according to recall performance against the raw training split) to create an ensemble model.
+I used a soft voting classifier (weighted according to recall performance against the raw training split) to create a well-rounded ensemble model.
 Different weights produced slightly higher recall in validation (as high as .87 recall), but at too great a cost to overall accuracy (just above .6).

 Classifiers used (in order of voting weight):